ninjadev64/puredarwin-wiki/docs/Bad pages/Darwinbuild troubleshooting/Darwin_9.md

 Let's first look the projects which do not have any binaryroot and cannot be built.
--   <span style="font-size:13px">In green are the projects which have enough solution(s) available in order to built successfully the project (on 9J61)</span>
+-   In green are the projects which have enough solution(s) available in order to built successfully the project (on 9J61)
 -
--   <span style="font-size:13px">In red are the projects where source not available or impossible to build (e.g., CFNetwork on darwin 9).</span>
+-   In red are the projects where source not available or impossible to build (e.g., CFNetwork on darwin 9).
 -